 Ag Processing on the Farm

-Every parcel in the county is defined by a Zoning Code District which is used to categorize how lands are intended to be devoted to different uses such as residential, commercial, resources, etc. There are three agricultural zoning districts in Sonoma County:
+Every parcel in the county is defined by a Zoning Code District which is used to categorize how lands are intended to be used such as residential, commercial, resources, etc. To learn more about them, visit Permit Sonoma's Zoning & Parcel Reports.

 Ag Processing: taking the raw product and transforming it into another product such as taking milk and making cheese.

 Processing does not include: Incidental cleaning, grading, packing, polishing, sizing and similar preparation of crops which are grown on the site as these activities are “allowed uses” incidental to the agricultural production.